Originally published July 22, 2021. Rewritten and republished on March 22, 2023 with lots of new and improved alternatives!

 The closest alternative I could find on Amazon is Baby Signs: A Baby-Sized Introduction to Speaking with Sign Language by Joy Allen ($5.18).

 It doesn’t feature real people like the Lovevery book does (it’s illustrated), but the concepts are the same.
-It’s also quite popular on Amazon with nearly 10,000 ratings (4.5 stars).
+It’s also quite popular on Amazon with over 12,000 ratings (4.5 stars).

 ‘Things I See’ Texture Cards